tmandersson/PSL1GHT/README.md

 The SDK also includes a few standalone tools to help compilation.
-A host gcc is required to build raw2h, ps3load, and sprxlinker requires libelf. ps3load required zlib installed.
+A host gcc is required to build raw2h, ps3load, and sprxlinker requires libelf. ps3load requires zlib installed.
 Python 2.x is required to run fself.py, sfo.py, and pkg.py.

+Most of the PSL1GHT samples included in the samples/ directory require various libraries from [ps3libraries](http://github.com/ooPo/ps3libraries) to be installed.

 Building